Make this Mother’s Day in Toronto truly special with our curated list of options for brunch and memorable experiences.

 Moms who are pet lovers and enjoy yoga will love an afternoon of puppy yoga and bubbly at this downtown Toronto studio.

-A personal favourite, rain or shine, is Allan Gardens Conservatory, where you can spend as much time as you want roaming around the Victorian-style indoor botanical garden, which has six greenhouses filled with exotic flowers and plants.
+Or, head to Allan Gardens Conservatory, rain or shine.
+You can spend as much time as you want roaming around the Victorian-style indoor botanical garden, which has five greenhouses filled with exotic flowers and plants.